Golden snub-nosed monkey: Physical characteristics

 Subadult females (estimated at 3–4 years old) are smaller than adult females and are about two-thirds the size.
 The body hair is brown, gradually turning golden but lacking the golden guard hairs.
 Their median brown crest also shows microbanding.
 Their breasts and nipples are also not as large as they are in adult females.

 Juveniles (ranging from at least 1 year of age to 3 years old) are quite small, being less than two-thirds the size of adult females.
 Their body hair is light brown, gradually turning reddish gold.
 The rest of their body (dorsum, crown to nape, cape, arms and outer thighs) hair is brown.
 Golden hairs in the dorsum or cape area are not recognizable nor is the median brown crest present in subadult to adult females and males.
-Sexual discrimination is difficult because their external genital organs are underdeveloped.
+Sexual determination is difficult because their external genital organs are underdeveloped.

 Infants (estimated at 3 months to 1 year old) are light brownish gray or light brown, appearing white in sunlight.
 They are often observed playing with juveniles or other infants, but are noted to spend most of their time beside their mothers or sucking milk.
 They are also observed clinging from the front of their mothers (primarily the lower abdomen) for protection, feeding, and nurturing.
 Their sex of the individual cannot be distinguished at this point of time as well as in Newborns.

 Newborn babies (estimated at less than 3 months of age) are dark to light gray.
 They turn light brownish grey after about 2 months.
 They are also observed rarely leaving their mothers or other females carrying them, known as alloparenting.
 Sex at this time is indistinguishable.